 There are shortcomings to this.
 For one, when an active user converts into a registered active user, their events conducted with their anonymous ID are still in the DB, so we would count two different active users rather than a single active user.
 For analytics purposes in Amplitude, this is also not ideal because we are not able to connect the actions of an active user before and after they’ve converted.

-- Once 4.3 is deployed to managed instances (early-mid January ETA), all metrics (MAUs, user accounts) will EXCLUDE Sourcegraph operators (internal Sourcegraph teammates who are admins on a managed instance)
+- All metrics (MAUs, user accounts) EXCLUDE Sourcegraph Operators (internal Sourcegraph teammates who are admins on a managed instance)

 - Events (eventLogger) are triggered by Sourcegraph Operators with

 This update was part of 4.3, so any managed instance on 4.3+ will have this new methodology.